OnionIoT/Onion-Docs/Omega2/Projects/iot/timelapse-camera.md

 fswebcam --no-banner -r 1280x720 `date +"%Y-%m-%d_%H%M%S"`.jpg
 ```

-> If you're wondering how we have `\`date +"%Y-%m-%d_%H%M%S"\`.jpg` as the output name of the file but it ends up being the date and time, it's through the wonders of command substitution!
+> If you're wondering how we have `date +"%Y-%m-%d_%H%M%S"/` as the output name of the file but it ends up being the date and time, it's through the wonders of command substitution!
 The command inside the backticks, \`, will be executed and replaced with the output of the command, and then the rest of the `fswebcam` command will be executed.
 Try running `date +"%Y-%m-%d_%H%M%S"` on the command line, you'll see that it outputs the time and date in the same format as the images get named.

 #### 5. Script it to save our fingers